alethiophile/openakun/README.rst

 This is openakun, a (very-)work-in-progress open-source clone of the anonkun/fiction.live real-time interactive questing engine.

-Currently it's planned to use flask, sqlalchemy for database, flask-socketio for real-time, alembic for migrations.

-Database entities: user, story, chapter?, post, chat message.
-Posts can be votes, not sure whether to break that out in the database or just store current values.
-Topics should also be handled somehow.

 openakun is now testable, though still lacking any of the functionality of an actual site.
 Steps to run: